Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Method

 \subsection{Mapping from Predictable Subset to Target Evaluation Set}

-We map predictions from the predictable subset $\mathcal{P}'$ to the complete evaluation set $\mathcal{P}$ using a function $g$.
-This approach is based on the observation that extrapolatable and non-extrapolatable samples, while differing in difficulty, often share question types, suggesting a preserved relative metric ordering.
+We map predictions from the predictable subset $\mathcal{P}'$ to the complete evaluation set $\mathcal{P}$ using a smooth function.
+This mapping strategy is motivated by the observation that extrapolatable and non-extrapolatable samples, despite their difficulty differences, usually belong to the same question types, which implies a consistent relative metric ordering between the predictable subset and the full evaluation set.
 The mapping function $f: \text{Acc}(\mathcal{P}') \rightarrow \text{Acc}(\mathcal{P})$ is continuous, smooth over $[0,1]$, monotonically increasing, and constrained to pass through $(0,0)$ and $(1,1)$.
-Empirical validation indicates a polynomial function optimally captures this relationship:
+Empirical validation indicates that a smoothing spline optimally captures this relationship.
+Specifically, we employ a cubic smoothing spline to model the mapping. where $x$ represents the average accuracy of the predictable subset $\mathcal{P}'$.
+In practical implementation, under the premise of fixing the curve to pass through $[0,0]$ and $[1,1]$, we determine the number of piecewise cubic segments (knots) by setting a Root Mean Square Error (RMSE) fitting threshold of $0.005$.
+The number of segments is dynamically adjusted until the fitting RMSE meets this threshold.
+We list the implementation details and visualization of mapping in \cref{sec:interpolation_ablation}.

-\anno{where $x$ represents the average accuracy of the predictable subset $\mathcal{P}'$, and $n$ denotes the highest degree of the polynomial.
-In practical implementation, a quartic function is employed to fit the mapping (see Appendix~\ref{sec:interpolation_ablation} for exhaustive experimental details).} To ensure reliability, we calibrate $f$ using evaluation results from existing models as anchors.
+To ensure reliability, we calibrate $f$ using evaluation results from existing models as anchors.
 This subset-to-full mapping generally demonstrates robustness across diverse model architectures and training data, often permitting the use of external models (e.g., Qwen2-72B~\citep{yang2024qwen2}) as anchors for many tasks (see Appendix~\ref{sec:anchor} for experiments).
-However, for data-sensitive tasks, models with similar training distributions provide more reliable anchors, prioritizing data consistency for mapping accuracy.
-The final metric prediction for a target LLM with estimated training computation $C_0$ is then $p = f \circ y(C_{0})$, combining the cluster-wise extrapolation $y(C_0)$ from \cref{eq:fitting} with the mapping $f$.
+The final metric prediction for a target LLM with estimated training computation $C_0$ is then $p = f \circ y(C_{0})$, combining the cluster-wise extrapolation $y(C_0)$ from \cref{eq:fitting} with the mapping $f$.}